mbazzo1993/project-tic-tac-toe/README.md

           - If no winner and board is full, end game as tie
   - Array to keep track of iterations of the game
   - A restart function to start a new game

+  ## Updated Plan

+  - Now attempting to connec the game logic with the DOM updates necessary.
+  - Previously, had the game() factory include a run() method to control the flow of the game / define the game loop.
+  - Now will instead use event handling to control the game loop (i.e. no need for a run function).
+The event + the game state is enough info to determine what actions must be taken